MHermosillo7/AgainstHeaven_MH/README.md

 For example, the third level features a difficulty spike too high for even me, the creator, to succesfully clear with ease.
 Hazards should be minimized.

 I should also add more visual cues such as to where the player should move.
-The second level is confusing in this since there is no clear indication at the start of whether it even is a different lvel or the same one.
+The second level is confusing in this since there is no clear indication at the start of whether it even is a different level or the same one.

 I should add a reward system, something to incentivise the player to attempt riskier platforming parts.
-Examples include, timers, coins or strawberries such as
+Examples include, timers, coins or strawberries of games such as
-Mario and Celeste, amon other.
+Mario and Celeste, among others.